Why Secure Coding Matters

 A common developer mistake is trusting user

-by ID.
-It authenticates the user but does not
+details by ID.
+It authenticates the user but

 // Vulnerable: authenticated but missing ownership authorization